 A breach of the covenants under the Revolving Credit Agreements, the Term Loan Agreement or our indentures could result in an event of default thereunder.
 Such a default may allow the lenders or the trustee to accelerate the related indebtedness and may result in the acceleration of any other indebtedness to which a cross-acceleration or cross-default provision applies.
 In addition, an event of default under the Revolving Credit Agreements or Term Loan Agreement would permit the lenders thereunder to terminate all commitments.
 Furthermore, if we were unable to repay the amounts due and payable under the Term Loan Agreement or the 364-Day Credit Agreement, the lenders thereunder could proceed against the collateral granted to them to secure that indebtedness.
 In the event our lenders accelerate the repayment of our borrowings, we and our subsidiaries may not have sufficient assets to repay that indebtedness.
-If we do not repay our debt out of cash on hand, we could attempt to (i) restructure or refinance such debt, (ii) sell assets or (iii) repay such debt with the proceeds from an equity offering.
-We cannot assure you that we will be able to generate sufficient cash flows from operating activities to pay or refinance such debt.
+If we do not repay our debt out of cash on hand, we could attempt to (i) restructure or refinance such debt. (ii) sell assets or (iii) repay such debt with the proceeds from an equity offering.
+We cannot assure you that we will be able to generate sufficient cash flows from operating activities to pay the interest on our debt or that future borrowings, equity financings or proceeds from the sale of assets will be available to pay or refinance such debt.
 The terms of our debt, including our bank credit facility, may also prohibit us from taking such actions.
 Factors that will affect our ability to raise cash through offerings of our capital stock, a refinancing of our debt or a sale of assets include financial market conditions and our market value and operating performance at the time of such offerings, refinancing or sale of assets.
 We cannot assure you that any such offerings, restructuring, refinancing or sale of assets will be successfully completed.